Cringila Lions FC

 Cringila Lions FC is an Australian soccer club based in Cringila, New South Wales.
 The team currently participates in the Illawarra Premier League.

-Cringila Lions was established in 1968 by the local Macedonian community of Wollongong.
-They are sometimes referred to as: Cringila United, Cringila United Soccer Club, Cringila Lions Soccer Club, and Cringila Lions Football Club.
+Cringila Lions Football Club is a prominent football club that was established in 1968 by the local Macedonian community of Wollongong.
+The club is sometimes referred to as Cringila United, Cringila United Soccer Club, Cringila Lions Soccer Club, and Cringila Lions Football Club.

+The club hosts its home matches at John Crehan Park, a multi-use stadium located on Merrett Avenue, Cringila.
+The venue has a capacity of 7,500 and features a stand along one side, a small function room behind one goal, and an additional secondary ground.
+John Crehan underwent a lighting upgrade, which has further established John Crehan Park as a leading football ground within the Illawarra region.

+Cringila Lions FC continues to be a vital part of the local community, fostering talent and promoting the sport within the Illawarra region.